Krapp's Last Tape: Allusions in popular culture

 The play was memorably parodied in the television sketch comedy The Fast Show, in which – as a reference to Max Wall – fictional music hall comedian Arthur Atkinson played a comically more stoic version of Krapp.
 It is also the title of a track on Fredrik Thordendal's solo album Sol Niger Within.

 A prefiguring of the play, titled, "Krapp, 39" written and performed by Michael Laurence and directed by George Demas, premiered at the 2008 New York International Fringe Festival and begins its commercial run Off Broadway at The Soho Playhouse in New York City on 13 January 2009.
 The piece follows an actor's obsession with the character Krapp.
 In the 2013 Canadian film Meetings with a Young Poet, the character of Lucia Martell wants the rights to the piece to transform it into a one-woman play as a vehicle for herself.

 The play is mentioned in Charlie Kaufman's 2008 film Synecdoche, New York and in Spalding Gray's A Personal History of the American Theatre, a 1985 monologue directed for television by Skip Blumberg.

+The play and Patrick Magee are mentioned in the 2024 novel, The Book of Elsewhere by Keanu Reeves and China Miéville.